 - washi tape

 - sawtooth hanger (optional)

-Stencil Revolution sells this stencil in several different sizes.
-I have the 5″ x 11″ size.
-So Bikeman cut the old fence boards into 12″ lengths.
+Since I have the 5″ x 11″ Easter truck stencil, Bikeman cut our old fence boards into 12″ lengths.
 They were already about 6″ wide.
 Some weren’t in very good condition so he cut around the back parts.
 The boards I used were a little wavy but the stencils still worked well on them.